Multilevel Motion Planning: A Fiber Bundle Formulation: Evaluation

-Each benchmark includes all OMPL algorithms (if not otherwise declared).
-We let each algorithm run $10$ times with a cut-off timelimit of $60$s.
-We then report on the average time over all $10$ runs.
-As a platform, we use a 4-core laptop running Ubuntu 18.04 with $20$GB of RAM.
-The parameters of the algorithms are set as follows.
-For the \texttt{FindSection} method, we use $\dmax = 3$ and $\bmax=10$.
+\textbf{Hardware.} Concerning hardware, we use a 4-core laptop running Ubuntu 18.04 with $20$GB of RAM to run the runtime evaluation on the high-dimensional planning problems.
+For the low-dimensional planning problems and the cost function evaluation on the high-dimensional problems, we use a 4-core laptop running Ubuntu 16.04 with $8$GB of RAM.
+Concerning parameters, our algorithms are set as follows.
+For the \textsc{FindSection} method, we use $\dmax = 3$ and $\bmax=10$.
 For path restriction sampling, we use the decay constant $\lambda = \num{1e-3}$ and fixed probability $\pathBiasFixed=0.1$.
 For QRRT, we use a maximal distance range of $0.2\mu$ whereby $\mu$ is the measure of the space (same value as in RRT or RRTConnect).
 For QMP, we use $k=10$ to compute nearest neighbors (same as in PRM).
-For QMP*, we use the optimal number of nearest neighbors in each iteration similar to PRM* \citep{solovey_2020}.
-The choice of primitive methods has been indepently optimized using a meta analysis (See Appendix~\ref{sec:appendix:metaanalysis}).
+For QMP*, we use the optimal number of nearest neighbors in each iteration as in PRM* \citep{solovey_2020}.
+The choice of primitive methods has been independently optimized using a meta analysis (See Appendix~\ref{sec:appendix:metaanalysis}).
 We set any other parameters to be equivalent to the corresponding single-level planner.

+\textbf{State Spaces.} In all scenarios, the state spaces of the robots are modelled using the following mathematical spaces.
+For rigid bodies, we use $SE(2)$ and $SE(3)$, the special Euclidean group in two and three dimensions, respectively~\citep{selig_2004}.
+The spaces in those groups model all rotations and translations applicable to a rigid body in two or three dimensions.
+For rotating joints, we use $SO(2)$ and $SO(3)$, the special orthogonal group.
+The spaces in those groups model all rotations about a fixed point of the robot.
+For all other kinematic chains with rotational joints and joint limits, we use the Euclidean space $\R^n$ of $n$ dimensions.